jsmorph/tetls/doc/api.md

 ### Security Notes

-1. **Private Key Storage**: Private keys are stored in memory only during JavaScript execution and are never exposed
+1. **Private Key Storage**: Private keys are established at worker initialization and stored securely in memory, never exposed to JavaScript
 2. **Attestation Coverage**: All cryptographic operations are covered by the enclave's attestation
 3. **Randomness**: All random values (private keys, nonces) come from the NSM hardware RNG
 4. **Authentication**: AES-GCM provides built-in authentication preventing tampering
-5. **Key Isolation**: Each `genkeypair` call generates a fresh key pair independent of previous calls
+5. **Identity Binding**: Worker identity is cryptographically bound to the source code through attestation

 ## Error Responses